peterisza/temu-garden-lights-hack/README.md

 <img src="steps.jpg" alt="Steps" />

 ### Custom bus physical description
 The custom bus uses three wires: 0V, data, 24V.
 Logical 0: < 1.5V.
 Logical 1: 3V-24V.
 Data format: 10000 baud 8N1.
 The data line is connected to 24V through a 20mA current limiter in the controller.
 Max cable length: 200m, number of nodes: 31.
-To send, every node can pull the data line to zero.
+To send, each node can pull the data line to zero.
 Currently, the lamps can only receive but not send.
 For this reason, their address must be hardcoded during programming like so:
 <code>make program LAMP_ADDRESS=0</code>.

 I used a 3x0.75mm² ÖLFLEX® CLASSIC 400 P cable.
 It has the same diameter as the original two-wire cable, but can be used outdoors unlike the original.